-The Deputy Head (Pastoral) oversees the support of our children’s wellbeing and all staff play a key role in keeping the children as safe and mentally healthy as possible.
+The Deputy Head (Pastoral) oversees the support of our children’s wellbeing and all staff play a key role in keeping the children safe and as mentally healthy as possible.

 Reverend Bellamy, the school chaplain, is available to children, staff and parents for non-judgemental and specialised support to all, whether they practise a faith or not.
 He can be contacted at [email protected]

-The Ashford Behaviour Code (ABC)
+Always Be Caring – The Ashford Behaviour Code

-The Ashford Behaviour Code (ABC) underpins everything we do at the Prep School.
-All children have access to the ePraise behaviour app on their iPads, and they can be awarded points for each strand of the behaviour code as follows:
+Our behaviour code underpins everything we do at the Prep School.
+All children have access to the ePraise behaviour app on their iPads, and they can be awarded points for each strand of the behaviour code.

 When a child has reached the required number of points in one area, they are awarded a small token to show their achievement.
-Upon earning all 8 badges, the ULTIMATE badge will be awarded.
+Upon earning all 9 badges, the ULTIMATE badge will be awarded.

 Running in tandem with the Behaviour Code, we award house points as a day-to-day reward, for example, in recognition of a good piece of learning.
 For outstanding learning, children are invited to visit the Head Teacher to receive a gold star, which is worth 10 house points!
 The four houses are Chaucer, Trivet, Navarre and Becket and each has its own designated member of staff.
 Children have regular house meetings and each house runs events over the course of the year.
 The Head of Houses oversees all houses.

 As well as offering 1:1 counselling sessions should the need arise, we offer group sessions to a large number of children at the Prep School focusing on topics such as growth mindset or positive self-esteem.
 We encourage and welcome you to make contact with our Wellbeing Team should you wish to discuss anything.

 We offer Time4Me whereby children can book an appointment to see a member of the Wellbeing Team to talk about anything (good or bad) that they would like to share.